We’ve curated, vetted, and categorized a list of up-to-date statistics below.

 - There’s no correlation between Flesch Reading Ease scores and ranking positions (Ahrefs).

 - 71% of bloggers say SEO is the most important source of traffic (Orbit Media).

-- 85% of bloggers are doing keyword research (Orbit Media).
+- Only 50% of bloggers are doing keyword research for most of their content (Orbit Media).

-- Only one-third of bloggers regularly check their blogs’ traffic analytics (Statista).
+- Only 32% of bloggers regularly check their blogs’ traffic analytics (Statista).

 - Social media is the most popular channel for driving blog traffic (Orbit Media).

 - 70% of bloggers who earn over $50,000 per year say they are active or very active promoters of their blogs, compared to only 14% of lower-income bloggers (GrowthBadger).